The weak Galerkin finite element method for Stokes interface problems with curved interface: Stability

-Here C denotes a generic constant independent of the mesh size h and the functions in the estimates. \end{lemma} \begin{proof} For $T \in \mathcal{T}_h$, we assume that $S(T)$ is the circumscribed simplex satisfying the shape regularity conditions.
+Here $C$ represents a positive constant that remains independent of both the mesh size $h$ and the functions involved in the above estimates. \end{lemma} \begin{proof} For $T \in \mathcal{T}_h^S$, the inequalities (\ref{projectorestimate1})-(\ref{projectorestimate3}) are same as the inequalities in \cite{WGStokes1}.
+Therefore we only consider the curved cell $T \in \mathcal{T}_h^I$.
+Assume that $S(T)$ is the circumscribed simplex satisfying the shape regularity conditions.
 And let $u$ smoothly extend onto $S(T)$.
 Denote by $\tilde{Q}_0$ the $L^2$ projection operator onto $[P_k(S(T))]^2$.
 Then we have

-From the regularity conditions, the number of overlaps of circumscribed simplex sets is fixed, then we derive
+From the regularity conditions, the number of overlaps of circumscribed simplex sets is fixed.
+Then we derive